 - Spending money

-Student participants should also invite parents, guardians, or whomever they feel should attend with them.
-Coffee will be provided in the morning and lunch will be served.
+You should also invite parents, guardians, or whomever you feel should attend with you.
+Coffee will be provided in the morning and lunch will be included.